maxhaase/cmt/README.md

 # CMT
 Content Management Toolbox

-It shows you how to create a language independent e-commerce web site.
+Code to create a language independent e-commerce web site API.
 I used this particular code for selling real-estate, but it can be easily changed to serve of any type of commecial web site.

 Upon its creation it was relevant, but then replaced by modern stuff like Linux, google translate and other AI tools in the 21st century.